 Compliance with this rule is largely up to the organization and individuals creating the specification.
 However, verification that the rule is being applied consistently – across all uses of all defined terms in any given specification – can be greatly accelerated and simplified using QVscribe.

 QVscribe’s Term Consistency Analyzer detects all noun phrases present in the marked requirements.
-It displays those noun phrases along with similar detected terms and shows which requirements contain them.
-Users can adjust the degree of similarity – using the slider indicated by the arrow in Figure 2 – to hunt for misspellings and confusion of terms.
+It displays those noun phrases along with similar detected terms, and shows which requirements contain them.
+Users can adjust the degree of similarity to hunt for misspellings and confusion of terms.

 Individual terms can be focused on by double-clicking on them in the task pane.
-Doing so will highlight (in the document pane) all requirements where that term appears, and show (in the task pane) a list of similar terms and the Similarity Percentage for each, as illustrated in Figure 3.
+Doing so will highlight (in the document pane) all requirements where that term appears, and show (in the task pane) a list of similar terms and the Similarity Percentage for each.